HorizonNUST/horizon/README.md

 - Being nervous to answer the question does not mean that the suspect is a murderer.
 They could just be overwhelmed by the questions.
 - Don't overquestion the suspects.
 Try to ask meaningful questions.

+# Team Collaboration
+Our team has contributed equally to the project.
+Everyone has done everything, but the following are our main roles:

+## Azhan Ali (Logic Designer)
+Made the game logic and flowchart.

+## Muhammad Mujtaba (Programmer)
+Coded the program.
+Did major work on the GUI.

+## Sheharyar Khalid (Programmer)
+Coded the program.
+Also worked on the GUI.